temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 - The name of the properties file must be global.properties and it must have the following mandatory properties:

- - sys.t24.browser.url=http://localhost:9080/WebBrowser
+ •	sys.tcdenv.transact.host=127.0.0.1

- - sys.test.results.folder=F:/TCD/TestResults
+ •	sys.test.results.folder=F:/TCD/TestResults

- - sys.web.driver.folder=F:/TCD/WebDriver
+ •	sys.web.driver.folder=F:/TCD/WebDriver

- - The Selenium template will change the values for the above properties at the runtime after the test VM is provisioned
+ •	The Selenium template will change the values for the above properties at the runtime after the test VM is provisioned

+ The above three properties are also available as Environment Variables on the Test VM, so that the values for these properties can be accessed as System.getEnv(“<<propertykey>>”) in java code or as %<propertykey>% as java arguments.

 - Optional properties like the following can also me mentioned in it